EU farmers deliver moo-ving "milk lake" protest

-BRUSSELS Dairy farmers sprayed thousands of liters of milk outside the European Parliament in Brussels on Tuesday, creating a "milk lake" to protest against low prices.
+BRUSSELS, July 10 Dairy farmers sprayed thousands of litres of milk outside the European Parliament in Brussels on Tuesday, creating a "milk lake" to protest against low prices.

-Protesters from around Europe, including Italy, Germany, Ireland and France blocked off a square with tractors and statues of cows brightly painted in the national colors of EU member states.
+Protesters from around Europe, including Italy, Germany, Ireland and France blocked off a square with tractors and statues of cows brightly painted in the national colours of EU member states.

 One milk producer perched on a haystack and used an industrial-sized hose to spray the contents of a milk truck into a makeshift tarpaulin pool, splashing demonstrators, spectators and reporters.